jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2g.md

 It should be borrowed upon bond or mortgage of private people who can live on the interest of their money without taking the trouble to employ the capital themselves.

 Such private people should be willing to lend that capital to creditable entrepreneurs who will keep it for several years.

-A bank that does the following would be a very convenient creditor to such traders= lends money without the expence of stamped paper or attorneys' fees for drawing bonds and mortgages, and accepts the easy repayment terms of Scotish banks.
+A bank that does the following would be a very convenient creditor to such traders:
+- lends money without the expence of stamped paper or attorneys' fees for drawing bonds and mortgages, and
+- accepts the easy repayment terms of Scotish banks.

 But such traders would be the most inconvenient debtors to such a bank.